kelscahill/cahillscreative/wp-content/plugins/advanced-ads/readme.txt

 = Which ad networks are supported? =

-Advanced Ads is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, and also Google Ad Manager (Google Double Click, DFP), media.net.
+Advanced Ads is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, and also Google Ad Manager (formerly Google DoubleClick for Publishers, DFP), media.net.

 You can also use it to insert additional ad network tags into header or footer of your site without coding.